Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Conclusion

 \section{Conclusion}

-In this work, we demonstrate the feasibility of a wearable bimanual neuromotor interface for enabling real-time control of a mobile manipulator by a user with quadriplegia.
+In this work, we demonstrate the feasibility of a wearable bimanual neuromotor interface to enable real-time control of a mobile manipulator by a user with quadriplegia.
 Using a fabric-based sleeve incorporating a flexible printed circuit board and high-density EMG sensing, the system captures residual neuromotor signals to support gesture-based robot control during daily use.
 The sleeve was worn comfortably for extended periods each day and could be activated and deactivated using voice commands, allowing the user to seamlessly transition between robot interaction and rest.

-We further present a complete teleoperation system that combines EMG-based gesture control with shared autonomy to support in-home mobile manipulation over multiple days.
-In a twelve-day deployment, the user successfully completed a variety of household and instrumental activities of daily living, with repeated task performance exhibiting reduced completion times, decreased perceived workload, and increased perceived usability.
-Together, these results suggest that wearable neuromotor interfaces, when paired with shared autonomy, can provide a practical and user-driven approach to physically assistive mobile manipulation in real home environments.
+We also present a complete teleoperation system that combines EMG-based gesture control with shared autonomy to support mobile manipulation in home over multiple days.
+In a 12-day deployment, the user successfully completed a variety of household and instrumental activities of daily living, with repeated task performance that showed reduced completion times, decreased perceived workload, and increased perceived usability.
+Together, these results suggest that wearable neuromotor interfaces, when combined with shared autonomy, can provide a practical and user-driven approach to physically assistive mobile manipulation in real home environments.

 {S\arabic{section}} {S\arabic{figure}}

 {S\arabic{table}}